finagle/finagle-oauth2/README.md

 val tokens = new OAuth2Endpoint with MyErrorHandler
 ```

-By default errors are serialized in `WWW-Authenticate` header while access tokens are serialized as strings in a response body.
+By default errors are serialized in `WWW-Authenticate` header while access tokens are serialized as simple string in
+the response body.

 There are also two predefined traits: `OAuthErrorInJson` and `OAuthTokenInJson` which serializes everything into JSON objects.